evernym/sgl/docs/tutorial.md

 grandparent, then `satisfies()` would return `True`.

-All of the ingredients used by SGL--rules, privileges, principals, and criteria--can be much fancier than what's shown in this simple example.
+All of the ingredients used by SGL--rules, privileges, principals, and condition--can be much fancier than what's shown in this simple example.

 ## See also
 * [Overview](../README.md)